-All three artists are faculty members of Sydney Conservatorium of Music with Emma also absorbing Sydney Symphony Orchestra duties.
+All three artists are faculty members of Sydney Conservatorium of Music.

 October 25, 2021 - Piano Trio

-Piano Trio – Marina Marsden, Grace Kim & Kristy Conrau
+Piano Trio – Marina Marsden (violin), Grace Kim (piano) & Kristy Conrau (cello)

 Three outstanding musicians have come together to perform the trios of Clara Schumann and Fanny Mendelssohn, works of great beauty.
 Marina Marsden has been the Sydney Symphony Orchestra’s principal Second Violin since 2006 having joined the SSO in 1995 as Assistant Concertmaster.
 Concert pianist, artistic director and music educator - Grace Kim is one of the most respected musicians in Australia having gained an envious reputation in Europe before returning to Australia where she is establishing “Mountain” & “Sensory” concerts attracting interna- tionally recognized peers.
 Grace currently teaches in the “Rising Stars” program at the Sydney Conservatorium of Music.
 Cellist Kristy Conrau graduated with honours from the Victorian College of the Arts and completed the Advanced Performance Program at the Australian National Academy of Music before joining the Sydney Symphony Orchestra in 2006.